DataKeira/ProteoCore-Data-Cleaning/README.md

 - If you wish to add labels to your sample columns you must do so manually onto the output csv file.

-- Does not remove keratin conamination if your target species is Human.
+- Does not remove keratin contamination if your target species is Human.

 ## Feedback and Contributions